jscohen/translatr_front/README.md

 ### User Stories

- - I want to play tic tac toe with my friends
+ - I want to categorize my music based on album, song and artist
- - I want to be able to see a record of all my wins whenever I want
+ - I want to see the albums, songs and artists that I have already entered
- - I want to be able to see the results of any game I play
+ - I want to get recommendations for new artists based on my input to the app
- - I want to cheat because I am devious

 ### User Stories (stretch)
- - I want to be able to play with friends across devices
- - I would like to be able to play this game on a smartphone
+ - I would like to be able to use this app on a smartphone

 ## Development Process

-This is my first full stack app, and I decided to begin with the basics.
-I started a markup branch to complete the basic html layout of my page.
-I completed this fairly quickly and moved onto the CSS styling.
-At first, I only did basic, necessary styling.
+This is my first full stack app, and I decided to begin with the user authentication.
+I used the same platform and logic for it as with my tic tac toe game, so it was not difficult to implement.
+I tested it on the backend with curl scripts until there was full CRUD functionality.

-The next step was to tackle the API actions for users.
-I didn't have any experience in AJAX before this class, but our prior lessons provided great examples.
-I set up a sign up, sign in, sign out and change password feature with error checks.
-I also greated a global object to store the two players in for future use.
-I'm not sure if that's good practice, but it was easier than making tons of API calls to get user info.
-The most difficult thing about the user API features were testing them.
-Since I didn't know AJAX beyond what we had covered in class, I had to do some very thorough testing processes to make sure everything was right.
-I set it up so two users can be online, both stored locally, and no more.
-Having two users online is required to start the game.

-The next step was working with the game API.
-This was provided to us but we didn't create it.
-This was probably my biggest challenge in the project because I'm not great at APIs yet.
-Using the user API features as examples, I created a Create New Game feature, Get a Game feature, Show Wins feature, and created a background process in the New Game feature to sign in the second user as player o.
-These features were difficult because I probably made them more complex than necessary, and ran into a lot of bugs.
-It was very helpful to test them out in curl beforehand.

-Finally, I worked on the game logic.
-The game logic is just a programming challenge, which I have more experience with than APIs.
-I created a function that could check any array to see if it was a winner, and I used that function for not only the game logic, but also the Get A Game and Show Your Wins features.
-I also implemented Cheat Mode which was a bit easier than expected; it is just a function that uses jQuery to put CSS into cells that would win the game for the current player.
+The next step was to create the album, song and artist resources which were the bulk of the functionality.
+I began by scaffolding each resource and building CRUD functionality for each one at a time.
+After each resource had full CRUD functionality, I established the relationships with migrations.
+Due to my unfamiliarity with rails syntax, I sometimes established the wrong relationship by accident and had to roll back.
+The final relationships are:

+Album belongs to Artist and user
+One User has many albums
+One Artist has many albums

+Albums have many songs

 ### Stretch Goals